cbsteh/PyWaterBal/README.md

 ## Overview

-PyWaterBal is a unsaturated soil water flow model for oil palm.
+PyWaterBal is a unsaturated soil water flow model.
 It models the vertical flow (one-dimensional) of water in the soil, following a "tipping bucket" system.
 This model was published as a [`book by Uni.
 Putra Malaysia Press`](http://www.christopherteh.com/soilwaterbook/) (also see references below).